 Born and bred in London, I’ve spent most of my life living in the UK.
 Love led to a decision to move transatlantic.
 Now my wife and I are living happily in Toronto, Canada.

-Over the last 15 years, the majority of my career has had a food and drink focus.
-I started working in hospitality managing busy westend bars and restaurants.
-Later I move into FMCG for a boutique spirits distributor, in drinks logistics for a wine & spirit wholesaler, and to then transition to work for one of the largest global brewers working closely with venues throughout London.
-This has helped nurture both extensive knowledge in food and drink along with a love of wine/beer pairing.
-Along this journey, I completed WSET qualifications and received coaching from certified beer sommeliers.
+Over the last 15 years, the majority of my career has been focused on food and drink.
+I started working in hospitality which led to managing busy West End bars and restaurants.
+Later I moved into FMCG for a boutique spirits distributor, in drinks logistics for a wine & spirit wholesaler, and then transitioned to work for one of the largest global brewers working closely with venues throughout London.
+This has helped nurture both extensive knowledge in food and drink with a love of wine/beer pairing.
+During this journey, I completed WSET qualifications and received coaching from certified beer sommeliers.

 I come from a family of foodies.
 My mother and grandmother wrote two cookbooks together that were both published while I was growing up.
 From an early age, my mother was teaching me basic cooking techniques and how to make simple dishes.
 Every year she gives me a different cookbook for my birthday and Christmas present to expand my knowledge or to encourage me to experiment with other flavours.